stolostron/rhacm-docs/security/create_iam_policy.md

 # Managing IAM policies

-Learn to create, apply, view, and update your IAM policies.
+Apply an IAM policy to check the number of cluster administrators that you allow in your cluster.
+Learn to create, apply, view, and update your IAM policies in the following sections.

 ## Creating an IAM policy